 “Skill games” with no element of chance are permitted under Danish law and can be provided without a licence.

-The primary legislation for gambling activities in Denmark is the Danish Act on Gambling (Gambling Act).
-Supplementing the Gambling Act is a series of specific Executive Orders:
+The primary legislation for gambling activities in Denmark is the Gambling Act supplemented by a series of specific executive orders:

 Licensed games in Denmark shall also have their games certified in accordance with the certification programme of the Danish Gaming Authority (DGA).
 A new and updated certification programme will be implemented in 2023.

-The provision of gambling in Denmark is subject to the Anti-Money Laundering Act (AML Act) and general rules on marketing in the Danish Marketing Practices Act, which supplements the marketing provisions in the Gambling Act.
+The provision of gambling in Denmark is subject to the Anti-Money Laundering Act (the “AML Act”) and general rules on marketing in the Danish Marketing Practices Act, which supplement the marketing provisions in the Gambling Act.
 Furthermore, financial regulation is relevant in relation to the supply of payment services, e-money, etc, as well as regulation on consumer protection in relation to information requirements towards players, which can be applicable.
-Additionally, there are rules on the players' right to withdraw from a transaction.
+Additionally, there are rules on the players’ right to withdraw from a transaction.
 Finally, licensed games are subject to the Danish Gambling Duties Act.

 All of the relevant products are permitted according to Danish Law, conditional upon specific requirements.
 However, please note that commercial lotteries are a monopoly.

-The Danish Gambling Act applies on all games offered to the Danish market.
-A "game" is defined as any activity that falls within one of the following categories:
+The Danish Gambling Act applies to all games offered to the Danish market.
+A “game” is defined as any activity that falls within one of the following categories:

-The Danish Gambling Act applies both on games that are and are not subject to the payment of a stake to participate, although the Gambling Act only requires a licence for games subject to payment of a stake to participate.
+The Danish Gambling Act applies both to games that are and those that are not subject to the payment of a stake to participate, although the Gambling Act only requires a licence for games subject to payment of a stake to participate.